 If you have made this recipe I would love it if you’d leave a comment and rating below.
 Thank you!

 - 150 g dried apricots roughly chopped

 - 1 tbsp maple syrup or agave nectar optional

-Add the apricots, raisins and honey if using and continue to process until you the mixture comes together in one sticky lump.
+- Add 150g chopped apricots, 30g raisins and 1 tbsp maple or agave syrup (if using).
+Continue to process until the mixture comes together in a sticky lump.

 - With lightly oiled hands roll small amounts of the mixture into balls.
 Put in the fridge for 30 minutes before serving.